European hip-hop: Albania / Kosovo

 Current successful mainstream rappers include: Unikkatil, Noizy, 2po2, Jeton TBA, Capital T, MC Kresha, Lyrical Son, Etno Engjujt, DMC aka Babloki etc.

-With rising stars such as Durim Kid, Varrosi, Lil Koli, who are members of the OTR group and UniK Dibra, who currently lives in the UK and has recorded and published a numerous of Albanian songs, together with amazing songs of a mixture of the two languages, Albanian and English such as 'look into my eyes' bringing that unique style to the Albanian Hip Hop scene which has already been helped by the members of the OTR group who are originally UK based, London to be more specific.

-ACT Gang who are a group based in London, UK, who have worked with an ex member of OTR, published a music video in Albania and seemed promising for them to explode in the hip hop scene but nothing has been released since.
-Other Albanian groups that are based in the UK are Real Albanian Gangsters, Alboz For Life, Money Never Sleeps.

-The biggest concert in the history of hip hop Albania - Kosovo, occurred on July 15, 2012 in Pristina Stadium, Unikkatil and TBA performed for 25,000 people.
+The biggest concert in the history of hip hop Albania - Kosovo, occurred on 15 July 2012 in Pristina Stadium, Unikkatil and TBA performed for 25,000 people.
 25,000 people cheering for Unikkatil and TBA.

 The same year a French team try to help Albania hip hop kulture and they create and perform the first hip hop festival in Albania, with French and Albanian artists.
 This festival was in four cities Tirana, Elbasan, Shkodra and Korça.

+The earliest rapper in Europe, is the Albanian rapper Mc Beka.